 Torlon (PAI) Plastic

 Temperature-wise, Torlon has formidable heat resistance, suiting it for certain high temperature settings.
-Not only does Torlon have a low coefficient of thermal expansion, it can be continuously heated to 260°C, and occasionally be heated up to 527°F (275°C).
-Torlon is also flame resistant, extinguishing any flames on it within ten minutes.
+Not only does Torlon have a low coefficient of thermal expansion, but it can also be continuously heated to 260°C, and occasionally be heated up to 527°F (275°C).
+Torlon is also flame-resistant, extinguishing any flames on it within ten minutes.
 While Torlon has great heat and flame resistance, it will also not become brittle in temperatures as low as -238°F (-150°C).

 Polyetheretherketone (PEEK) Plastic

 PEEK, short for Polyetheretherketone is a thermoplastic with strong mechanical and thermal properties.
 It is commonly used in harsh environments as an alternative or replacement for metal since it offers excellent strength, rigidity, and toughness, regardless of temperature.
 As a result, PEEK is used in applications such as bearings, pumps, medical devices, and aerospace components.

 PEEK can also withstand extreme working temperatures.
 Continuously, PEEK can tolerate temperatures as high as 482°F (250°C), and tolerate temperatures as high as 590°F (310°C) for short periods.
 It isn’t until 350°F that PEEK begins to melt.
 With PEEK’s powerful combination of high thermal and mechanical strength, PEEK is often considered one of the best thermoplastics available.